mhasse1/rcforge/docs/style-guide-050.md

 1. **No spaces or special characters in file names.**

-   * We want to be able to automate and scirpt quickly without playing around with IFS.
+   * We want to be able to automate and script quickly without playing around with IFS.

 2. **Clarity Over Cleverness**